Car Insurance Down Payments: How Much You'll Pay & How to Lower It

 Monthly Payment Plans

-Most major insurers including GEICO, State Farm, and Progressive offer monthly plans with minimal installment fees.
-However, some companies charge $1 to $10 monthly processing fees, potentially adding up to $120 to your annual cost.
+Most major insurers including GEICO, State Farm, and Progressive offer monthly plans, but some companies charge $3 to $15 monthly processing fees, potentially adding up to $60–$180 to your annual cost.
 Always ask about these fees when comparing options.
+For a deeper look at how fees impact your total cost, see our guide on car insurance premium financing.

 Pincher's Pro Tip